rweigel/stats/hw.md

 # HW 2

+Due Thursday, February 6th at 11:59 pm.

+Save all files in your repository in the same directory as HW #1 (don't use subdirectories or branches).

 ## Permutations and Combinations

 Find a problem in a textbook involving permutations and/or combinations (cite your source unless you made up the problem) and provide a solution.
 Be prepared to explain the problem and its solution in class.